Last updated on February 13th, 2023 at 05:42 pm

 With that being said, the opposite can also be said of certain steroids.

 In effect, there are some steroids which will raise the metabolism and increase your total daily energy expenditure.

 This will actually cause you to burn calories and body fat, while also improving recovery so that you can train harder and longer.

 So, from a powerlifter’s point of view, in order to combat this “calorie burn” the obvious solution is to eat more.

 And then we’re back to where we started – higher calorie consumption equals more body fat.

-Whether this is because of palumboism or the requirement to consume more calories.
+- Steroids may play a role, whether this is due to palumboism or the requirement to consume more calories.